 - submit the BAP Control PDU(s) to any egress BH RLC channel of the egress link.

-NOTE: The BH RLC channel(s) and routing ID(s) to be included in the flow control feedback is up to IAB node implementation, once triggered.
+NOTE: The BH RLC channel(s) and BAP routing ID(s) to be included in the flow control feedback is up to IAB node implementation, once triggered.

 NEXT CHANGE